bharathts07/golang-tmpl/internal/service/README.md

 ## `/service`

-This layer contains the business logic for various services
+This layer contains separate packages each containing the `business logic` for that service.